 Given its well-designed and prompt public transportation network and a highway system that's easy for drivers to follow, Spain is a simple destination to navigate.
 Nearly the entire country is covered by rail lines -- some of them high-speed -- and by bus routes that safely carry you between big cities and towns.

-There are very few difficulties to getting around Spain; if we had to pick one nuisance, it's the reduced schedules on Sundays and holidays (noted on timetables as domingos y festivos).
+There are few difficulties to getting around Spain; if we had to pick one nuisance, it's the reduced schedules on Sundays and holidays (noted on timetables as domingos y festivos).
 But with the right amount of planning, even that's not such a big deal.
+Read on to learn more about your Spain transportation options.

 The majority of international visitors arrive at Madrid's Barajas Airport or Barcelona's El Prat, both of which are less than 15 miles from the city center.
-In all, Spain has 36 international and local airports, though the best options for connections are from Madrid or Barcelona.
+Spain has dozens of international and local airports, though the best options for connections are from Madrid or Barcelona.
 Both are well served by national and discount airlines, including Iberia and Air Europa, and offer daily flights to almost every corner of the country and also to the Canary and Balearic Islands.

 While Spain's state-run rail network may not be the most efficient in Europe, it serves its purpose.
 RENFE, which runs the rails, has improved its timeliness in recent years.
 Madrid serves as the heart of the system, with service radiating to major cities in all directions.